-22.Upon information and belief, Defendants will continue to register or acquire new seller identification aliases for the purpose of selling and offering for sale goods bearing and/or using confusingly similar imitations of Plaintiff's trade dress and trademark unless preliminarily and permanently enjoined.

-23.Defendants' Internet-based businesses amount to nothing more than illegal operations established and operated in order to infringe the intellectual property rights of Plaintiff.

-24.Defendants' business names, i.e., the Seller IDs, associated payment accounts, and any other alias seller identification names used in connection with the sale of infringing goods bearing and/or using Plaintiff's respective trademark and trade dress are essential components of Defendants' online activities and are the means by which Defendants further their infringement scheme and cause harm to Plaintiff.
-Moreover, Defendants are using Plaintiff's trademark, to drive Internet consumer traffic to their e-commerce stores operating under the Seller IDs, thereby creating and increasing the value of the Seller IDs and decreasing the size and value of Plaintiff's legitimate consumer marketplace at Plaintiff's expense.
+- 24. Upon information and belief, Defendants will continue to register or acquire new seller identification aliases for the purpose of selling and offering for sale goods bearing and/or using confusingly similar imitations of Plaintiff's copyrighted works and trademark unless preliminarily and permanently enjoined. - 25.
+Defendants' Internet-based businesses amount to nothing more than illegal operations established and operated in order to infringe the intellectual property rights of Plaintiff. - 26.
+Defendants' business names, i.e., the Seller IDs, associated payment accounts, and any other alias seller identification names used in connection with the sale of infringing goods bearing and/or using Plaintiff's respective trademark and/or copyrighted works are essential components of Defendants' online activities and are the means by which Defendants further their infringement scheme and cause harm to Plaintiff.
+Moreover, Defendants are using Plaintiff's Works and/or trademark, to drive Internet consumer traffic to their e-commerce stores operating under the Seller IDs, thereby creating and increasing the value of the Seller IDs and decreasing the size and value of Plaintiff's legitimate consumer marketplace at Plaintiff's expense.